phisko/reflection/README.md

 The "used types" concept can refer to anything really, but one interesting use case is when registering a type with scripting languages.
 If you're going to be accessing a type's attributes through a scripting language, chances are you also want to register those attributes' types.

-An example use case for this API is the registerType function provided for [Lua](https://github.com/phisko/putils/blob/master/lua/lua_helper.hpp#L80) and [Python](https://github.com/phisko/putils/blob/master/python/python_helper.inl) in my putils library, that inspects a type and registers all its attributes and methods to the scripting language.
+An example use case for this API is the register_type function provided for [Lua](https://github.com/phisko/putils/blob/master/lua/lua_helper.hpp#L80) and [Python](https://github.com/phisko/putils/blob/master/python/python_helper.inl) in my putils library, that inspects a type and registers all its attributes and methods to the scripting language.

 ## Overview